 Her research, and the basis of her book, ‘Positivity: Top-Notch Research Reveals the 3 to 1 Ratio That Will Change Your Life’, explains that in order for us to thrive in life, which Cambridge Dictionary defines as to grow, develop, or be successful, we must have three positive emotional experiences for every one negative emotional experience.

-Dr Fredrickson identified the following as the ten most common positive emotions: Joy, Gratitude, Serenity, Interest, Hope, Pride, Amusement, Inspiration, Awe, Love.
+Dr. Fredrickson identified the following as the ten most common positive emotions: Joy, Gratitude, Serenity, Interest, Hope, Pride, Amusement, Inspiration, Awe, Love.

 Below, we provide examples of how these positive emotions can be experienced in the workplace and how they can increase workplace wellbeing:

 Gratitude is being thankful for what you have as opposed to focusing on what you don’t have.
-Gratitude in the workplace could be thanking a colleague when they help you with a task, being thankful that you get to use your skills at work, or just being grateful that you have a job which enables you to live comfortably.
+Gratitude in the workplace could be thanking a colleague when they help you with a task, being thankful that you get to use your skills at work, or just being grateful that you have a job that enables you to live comfortably.

 Serenity is a state of peacefulness and being content with what you have.
 At work, serenity is remaining calm under pressure, and when one is completely present with the task one is doing instead of thinking of everything else on the “to do” list.
 Serenity is perhaps the ultimate state of engagement, where one experiences a sense of flow.

-It’s important to celebrate your accomplishments especially when you succeed in doing something you thought was unattainable, when you exceed expectations (one of Benify’s three core values) or achieve something which took a lot of time and effort.
+It’s important to celebrate your accomplishments especially when you succeed in doing something you thought was unattainable when you exceed expectations (one of Benify’s three core values) or achieve something which took a lot of time and effort.

 Be it through a powerful speech, art, music, nature, film or sports, inspiration can be found in anything, anywhere, anytime.
 Inspiration as a result of witnessing something that sparks your interest, moves you deeply, or makes your heart sing, can lead to innovation, increased focus, greater motivation, and even a state of flow.

-While inspiration can motivate one to take action, awe is experiencing the feeling of wonder, marvel and deep appreciation.
+While inspiration can motivate one to take action, awe is experiencing the feeling of wonder, marvel, and deep appreciation.
 At work, awe could be taking a step back to look at what your team has achieved and taking in the magnificence of their work.

 Awe can, in turn, also lead to inspiration.
 For example, being in awe of a colleague’s abilities or characteristics could inspire you to do the same, pushing you beyond what you thought was capable.